jcmiller11/PSBS/docs/projects.md

 - gist_id: the id of the gist the upload and run commands should use to store this project in
 - engine: the url of the fork you are using, by default https://www.puzzlescript.net/
-- template: the name of your root template file, by default main.pssengine: https://auroriax.github.io/PuzzleScript/
+- template: the name of your root template file, by default main.pss

 Below these are optional config variables for template extensions

+- Build:
+  - name: the release name supplied by the build test in templates, debug by default
+- Tiled:
+  - generate_tileset: wether or not to generate a Tiled tileset when building your project, false by default
 - Images:
-  - alpha: whether to include the RGBA alpha values for transparency supported by some forks
+  - alpha: whether to include the RGBA alpha values for transparency supported by some forks, by default false
   - max_colors: maximum colors in output object, PuzzleScript can only handle 10 by default but some forks support up to 36 colors